 New Rec #3: Commitment to residential units was capped at 160.
 Motion by Member Gallo to propose a maximum of 160 units with a first phase of 50-80 units, Member Fischer seconded for discussion.
 Member Wisotzky asked to separate the votes on overall unit number and then vote on phasing separately.
-Member Clark motion to amend to develop no more than 160 residential units.
-Motion seconded by \\\\\.
+Member Clark motion to separate vote to develop no more than 160 residential units.
+Motion seconded by member Oxtoby.
 Vote to amend passed 8-3 with Morgan, Todd, Russ opposed.
-Amended motion passed 9-2.
+Amended motion to recommend building 160 units passed 9-2.
+Members Breslin and Wynn opposed.

-Rec #4: Recommended a phased approach: Phase 1 will be 50-80 units.
-Motion by \\\\for residential units to be developed in phases, phase 1 as 50-80 units.
+Rec #4: Recommended a phased approach: Motion by Oxtoby for residential units to be developed in phases, phase 1 as 50-80 units.
 Member Gaechter seconded for discussion.
-Motion passes 8-3.
-Eileen, \\\\ and Steve opposed to amended motion.
+Motion passes 6-5.
+Members Braun, Schwebel, Fischer, Lea and Clark opposed.